tylermercer/personal-website/src/en/posts/software/free-lunches.md

 Time to vote with our feet and step out of the mud together:

-- Frameworks like SvelteKit, Solid, Qwik, Preact, and Astro are all becoming increasingly mature and robust, and solve many of the same problems as React, without the JS weight.
-  We can use our influential voices as developers to push for the adoption of those frameworks (which can even happen incrementally in some cases) over the JS heavy ones.
-- We can choose to value the marginal user, and test what we build on lower-end devices and network conditions.
 - We can focus on [learning web development principles](https://www.zachleat.com/twitter/1074776108422307840/) rather than learning an abstraction on top of the web.
   In [Alex's words](https://changelog.com/jsparty/263),
   "I promise you, there’s life after the framework that you love right now."
+- Frameworks like SvelteKit, Solid, Qwik, Preact, and Astro are all becoming increasingly mature and robust, and solve many of the same problems as React, without the JS weight.
+  We can explore and learn these frameworks to broaden our skills.
+- We can practice building things with no framework at all!
+Vanilla web technologies are becoming increasingly powerful and are not as unwieldy as one might think.
+  [Chris Ferdinandi](https://gomakethings.com) has some great material on building with vanilla web tech.
+- We can use our influential voices as developers to push for the adoption of lighter frameworks (which can even happen incrementally in some cases) over the JS heavy ones.
+- We can choose to value the marginal user, and test what we build on lower-end devices and network conditions.
 - We can contribute to open-source projects that will help leaner frameworks compete with the bundle-size giants like React.
   (In my experience, there is a particular need for headless, accessible component libraries.)